PVirie/thinking/README.md

 * `./run_docker.sh` to open a shell

 ## To do
+* Fix cortex loop
+* ~Entropy should be normalized against repetition?~
+* Basis learning
 * Test: one step find path
-* Entropy should be normalized against repetition?
 * ~To next hierarchy function~ (removed enhancer to allow generalization.)
 * ~Use discrete logic to cope with signal degradation.~ (Signal enhancement via external input feedback loop.)
 * ~Solve signal degradation by adding hippocampus enhancer~